prantlf/astrobench-cli/README.md

 ## Command-Line Usage

 The `astrobench` script prints results formatted as it is typical for the results of tests written with [benchmark.js].
 If running the benchmarks fails, exit code 1 will be returned to the caller.
+If a result threshold is not matched, exit code 2 will be returned to the caller.

 ```
 $ astrobench --help